Fast-track Programme (SLP)

 Increased reliability, lower maintenance thanks to modern signalling technology.
 First rollout as early as 1.5 years after construction begins in 2022.
 Findings being collected for the rollout of Digitale Schiene Deutschland (Digital Rail Germany: DSD).
 This is the Fast-Track Programme.

 The name says it all.
 The ‘Fast-Track Programme’ (Schnellläuferprogramm: SLP) – an initiative of the German federal government, the rail industry and Deutsche Bahn (DB) – is an economic stimulus programme designed to combat the consequences of the coronavirus pandemic, safeguard jobs and strengthen industry.
-To this end, the federal government is providing funds of €500 million throughout 2020 and 2021, €100 million of this in 2020.
+To this end, the federal government is providing funds of €500 million throughout 2020 - 2022, €100 million of this in 2020.
 In a short time, in seven projects, existing signal and switch technology will be replaced by modern, digital technology.
 Projects like these usually take much longer to realise, but processes are being improved and standards established to accelerate project execution, in close cooperation with industry.
 This is an important building block for the digitalisation of the rail network within the framework of the DSD programme.

 The SLP began with the signing of the agreement by all parties on 2 September, 2020.
 It aims to accelerate the DSD’s goal of equipping the rail network with digital control and safety technology by 2035.
 Several years earlier than planned, Germany will benefit from a digital and forward-looking rail network.
 This will make it possible to achieve transport and climate policy goals and strengthen Germany as a business location.